brianstorti/brianstorti.github.io/_posts/2014-09-17-an_introduction_to_unix_processes.md

 Processes are a very important piece in the UNIX world.
 Basically, almost every program that you execute is running in a process.
-Although you may not need to interact directly with them all the time, you are certainly depending on them to get anything done in a UNIX system, so I think it's worth to have at least a basic knowledge of how they work.
+Although you may not need to interact directly with them all the time, you are certainly depending on them to get anything done in a UNIX system.

 ## First things first: What is a process?